dabsterlabscy/wp-content-liberator/README.md

 # wp-content-liberator

-A Claude skill for **liberating content from hardcoded WordPress themes** — whether they came from React-to-WP converters like WPConvert, static HTML imports, page builders the owner wants to escape, or hand-coded themes that were never made editable.
+A Claude skill for **liberating content from hardcoded WordPress themes** — whether they came from React-to-WP converters, static HTML imports, page builders the owner wants to escape, or hand-coded themes that were never made editable.

 Turns a site where content lives in PHP template files into a **Customizer-editable, form-functional** WordPress site — using only WP core.
 No paid plugins.
 No SaaS subscriptions.
 No page builders.